Dima-369/GreedySearch-pi/README.md

 - **fullAnswer hidden** — always returns full output
 - removed Gemini from engine options (Perplexity, Bing, Google only)
 - disabled legacy `deep_research` tool
+- show error in `onUpdate` when a provider fails

 Note that I did not adjust the README below.